Knowledge mobilization efforts

 Our citizen engagement efforts are part of a CFN knowledge mobilization (KMb) effort to:

-- Articulate and put into practice the role of frail elderly Canadians in research designed to inform their care, both in its conduct and priority setting
+- Articulate and put into practice the role of older Canadians living with frailty in research designed to inform their care, both in its conduct and priority setting

 - Articulate and implement their involvement in the health care system, including its management and as health care consumers